spack/spack-tutorial/tutorial_packaging.rst

 We need to fill in package-specific build information.
-Specifically, Spack didn't try to build any of mpileaks' dependencies, nor did it use the proper configure arguments because we haven't provided that information.
+Specifically, Spack didn't try to build any of mpileaks' dependencies, nor did it use the configure arguments because we haven't provided that information.

 Let's start fixing things.